rustviz/rustviz/README.md

 ```
 > Refer to the [Appendix](#Appendix) for a list of usable `ExternalEvent`'s.

 Phew!
 All that's left is running the program.
-Simply run:
+Simply navigate into [src](src) and run:
 ```shell
 cargo run string_from_move_print
 ```